Playful...Inclusive...Multicultural Exploring culture, language, and diversity

 Add To Cart

-I have been teaching for over 15 years through COMPAS, the Minnesota State Arts Board Roster of Teaching Artists, the Target Distance Learning Program of the Cowles Center for Dance and the Performing Arts, and the former St. Paul Chamber Orchestra's Connect Cultural Partners Program.
-I am also an active performer with awards from the Metropolitan Regional Arts Council, the Minnesota State Arts Board, and The Jerome Foundation.
+Deborah has been teaching for over 15 years through COMPAS, the Minnesota State Arts Board Roster of Teaching Artists, the Target Distance Learning Program of the Cowles Center for Dance and the Performing Arts, and the former St. Paul Chamber Orchestra's Connect Cultural Partners Program.
+She is also an active performer with awards from the Metropolitan Regional Arts Council, the Minnesota State Arts Board, and The Jerome Foundation.

 Connecting through Flamenco Dance, Music, & Culture

 Every residency is unique.
 My goal is to collaborate with teachers and others who work with the arts learners most to identify the focus and goals for our residency together.
 Past themes have included Spanish language skills, risk-taking for language learning, math (products and factors), IB learner profile, and cultural tradition.
 Themes I am particularly interested in right now include literacy, ELL and new immigrants, and self-control/behavior management.
 Every day in our residency, arts learners will dance, sing, clap, and stomp – learning flamenco movements and song, joining in a rhythm circle that utilizes call-response and improvisation, and using it all to create a unique group dance.
 All learners can be good at flamenco!

 Connecting through Flamenco Dance, Music, and Culture